Published July 06, 2012

 Uchimura has won three straight world titles, and even his rivals -- though that term is used loosely -- acknowledge they're chasing silver and bronze unless something stunning happens.
 Uchimura, however, insists he doesn't care about upgrading his all-around silver from Beijing.
 It's the gold in the team competition that consumes him.

 "I'm fed up with being second in the team event," he said this spring.
 "The team is a special event, and winning it is in many ways more rewarding than the individual event."

 That's how the U.S. men feel, too.

 The Americans have been insisting for years they can make a run at gold and, for the first time since 1984, they might just have the goods to back up the big talk.
-The Japanese sure seem to think so, sending a scouting party to this month's Olympic trials.
+The Japanese sure seem to think so, sending a scouting party to this month's U.S. Olympic trials.

 It starts with talent.
-Jonathan Horton has two medals from the Beijing Olympics, and Danell Leyva gave the U.S. men their first world title since 2003 last fall with his gold on parallel bars.
-John Orozco, Leyva and Horton had three of the top five qualifying scores at worlds on their way to the bronze medal.
+Jonathan Horton has two medals from the Beijing Olympics, and Danell Leyva gave the U.S. men their first world title since 2003 last autumn with his gold on parallel bars.
+John Orozco, Leyva and Horton had three of the top five qualifying scores at the worlds on their way to the bronze medal.
 Jake Dalton, also a member of that world team, has the precise lines and polished elegance that international judges love.